In the Beginning

 Krista studied at University at Albany, Bank Street College of Education, City College of New York and Skidmore College.
 She has participated in numerous institutes and workshops at the Teachers College Reading and Writing Project over the past 15 years.
 During her time as a literacy coach in the Bronx, NY, Krista worked side by side Teacher’s College staff developers.

 Krista is certified in K-12 Literacy and Elementary Education.
 She is a Seesaw Ambassador, has earned a certificate in Teacher Leadership and is currently enrolled in the Certificate of Advanced Study at the University at Albany’s Department of Literacy Teaching and Learning.
 Krista is a certified yoga teacher and enjoys bringing mindfulness to teachers and students to help them bring focus, engagement and joy to their teaching, reading and writing lives.

 Krista has worked as a fifth grade teacher and a reading specialist for K-8 in both urban and rural settings.
-She presents at educational conferences most recently including New York State Reading Association (NYSRA) and the Iroquois Reading Association.
+She presents at educational conferences most recently including Literacy For All and National Council for the Teachers of English (NCTE).